 It is important for people with diabetes to eat a variety of healthy foods, including:

 - Whole grains

 - Legumes (beans, peas, lentils)

 A food journal is a record of what, when and how much you eat.
 By using one, you can keep tabs on your diet and adjust it as needed.
-Your registered dietitian may recommend keeping a food journal so that you can keep track of things like the carbohydrates you eat.
-So, for example, 15 grams of carbohydrate equals 1 Carbohydrate Choice.
+Your registered dietitian may recommend keeping a food journal so that you can keep track of things like the amount of carbohydrates you eat.
+For example, 15 grams of carbohydrate equals 1 Carbohydrate Choice.
 Your dietitian can help you figure out the number of Carbohydrate Choices that are right for you at each meal and throughout the day.
-Many food labels and cookbooks also list Carb Choices, so it can be easy to keep track.
+Many food labels, and recipes list Carb Choices, so it can be easy to keep track.
 Also, maintaining a food journal can help you notice when your diet gets monotonous and encourage you to spice it up a little!